 That gives me opinions and I cannot watch it without judgement or knowing everything about it.
 It doesn’t work for me.
 It has to be fresh, so I kept away from bloggers reviews.

-I had already seen the cover one thousand times and tried to find out something extra about this book.
+Though, I had already seen the cover one thousand times, I always tried to find out something extra about this book.
 I figured a plot and checked how this is different than the one I had in mind.

 How easy it is to get tangled in our own webs?
 From the little I read from bloggers, due to blog hopping, I understood it was a gripping story that must be finished in one sitting.
 That was impossible for me.
 So I let out a sigh and knew it is not going to happen.
 I didn’t read any further and I was glad most could still sit down and finish it in less than two or three sittings.